Pur3-MAlice/reading_list/README.md

 # **Libraries**
 For this project to work, I required imported libraries: -
 ### ***os:***
   * Clear Screen.
-This was used to keep the terminal clean for a better user experince, without a long terminal the user can focus on what needs to be interacted with at that moment.
+This was used to keep the terminal clean for a better user experience, without a long terminal the user can focus on what needs to be interacted with at that moment.
 ### ***rich:***
    * Rich is a Python library for rich text and beautiful formatting in the terminal.
 I used this primarily for printing tables for a better UX.
 This was used with console, table and box.
 ### ***datetime:***
    * Datetime was used to get the exact date of the user input and append it to the google sheet.
 ### ***time:***
    * Time was used for the screen delays.
-I input some screen delays so the user wasn't bombared with infomation and could easily digest when change in the terminal happened.
+I input some screen delays so the user wasn't bombarded with information and could easily digest when change in the terminal happened.
 ### ***pyfiglet:***
-   * Pyfiglet was used for the homescreen ascii art.
+   * Pyfiglet was used for the home screen ascii art.
 ### ***pandas:***
-   * Pandas was used to create dataframes that made working with the data of the spreadsheet easier and more managable.
+   * Pandas was used to create data frames that made working with the data of the spreadsheet easier and more manageable.
 ### ***random: / string:***
    * Random used to create random number (1, 100) and random letter concat to give the book input a unique code.